The Express Lane to Spam and Centralization: An Empirical Analysis of Arbitrum's Timeboost: Discussion

-\paraib{Protocol-level Implications} Our findings call into question whether auction-based ordering alone if sufficient to address fairness and \gls{MEV} in rollups.
-Alternative approaches, such as order-fairness protocols~\cite{Kelkar2023Themis,Kelkar-Aequitas,Kursawe2020Wendy,Yakira2021Helix} or cryptographic mechanisms like threshold encryption~\cite{Choudhuri2024ThresholdEncryption}, offer strong fairness guarantees but often at the cost of higher complexity or latency.
-Hybrid solutions, where auction mechanisms are combined with cryptographic ordering or multi-sequencer designs, may also provide a more balanced trade-off.
-Future research should also explore adaptive mechanisms that account for the shift of \gls{MEV} extraction to the end of the block, a dynamic currently unaddressed by Timeboost.
+Our findings raise doubts whether auction-based ordering alone is sufficient to address fairness and efficiency of\gls{MEV} extraction in rollups.
+Alternatives such as order-fairness protocols~\cite{Kelkar2023Themis,Kelkar-Aequitas,Kursawe2020Wendy,Yakira2021Helix} and cryptographic approaches like threshold encryption~\cite{Choudhuri2024ThresholdEncryption} offer stronger fairness guarantees but often at higher complexity or latency.
+Hybrid designs combining auctions with cryptographic ordering or multi-sequencer architectures may provide a better trade-off.
+Future work should also study adaptive mechanisms that account for the shift of \gls{MEV} extraction towards the end of block, a dynamic not addressed by Timeboost.